 Blending with baby oil is a good way to develop color saturation quickly.
-It’s non-toxic and it does seem to blend colors well.
+It’s non-toxic and it blends well.

-It can be a bit tricky to use.
+Using it can be a bit tricky.
 Too much baby oil and you end up with a muddy mess.
 Too little, and the results are poor.

-But it is easy to use and ideal for craft uses or for adult coloring books.
+But it’s easy to use and ideal for craft uses or adult coloring books.
 In fact, most of the videos available on the topic are by crafters (and for crafters.)

-It works best if you don’t have a lot of color on the paper, so if you layer a lot or burnish, you don’t need baby oil.
+It works best if you don’t have lots of color on the paper.
+If you layer a lot or burnish, you don’t need baby oil.

 So has my mind been changed?